tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_create_user_guide.md

 ## User guide overview

 Whereas the endpoint documentation explains how to use each of the endpoints, you also need to explain how to use the API overall.
 There are other sections common to API documentation that you must also include.
-(These other sections are absent from the Mashape Weather API because it's such a simple API.)

 In Mulesoft's API tooling, you can see some other sections common to API documentation: